OpenMS/pyopenms-docs/docs/source/nasequences.rst

 Nucleic Acid Sequences
 **********************

-OpenMS also supports the representation of RNA oligonucleotides using the ``NASequence`` class:
+OpenMS also supports the representation of RNA oligonucleotides using the :py:class:`~.NASequence` class:

 .. code-block:: python
     :linenos: